If you live in New York and your wages are being garnished, bankruptcy may be able to help you keep your paychecks and stop wage garnishment.

 If you have unpaid student loan debt, New York may be able to garnish your wages.
 If you have defaulted on your student loans, New York can garnish up to 15% of your disposable income.

-One way to deal with wage garnishment in New York is to talk to try and work out an arrangement with who you owe money too.
+One way to deal with wage garnishment in New York is to talk to try and work out a voluntary payment arrangement with who you owe money too.
 You may be able to negotiate with them to try and find another arrangement besides wage garnishment.

 Bankruptcy is another way that you may be able to deal with wage garnishment.
+It can be especially helpful if you’re in need of debt relief and not just dealing with one creditor.
 When you file for bankruptcy most kinds of wage garnishments will stop.
-This may give you the time to solve the rest of your debt problems.